 Transitioning from military life to campus life can be difficult for many veterans.
-Veterans can find it challenging to readjust while balancing other responsibilities, coping with military related injuries, or finding peers on campus.
-Evergreen Valley College provides services specifically for veterans on campus, such as a veteran’s resource center that has a lounge, kitchenette, computer lab with free printing services, a dedicated Veterans Counselor, and a Community Engagement Specialist.
-EVC’s deliberate steps to ease the transition for veteran students benefits them, their families, and the community.
-Veterans Freedom Center (VFC) is located in the Gullo II building, phone: (408)223-6789, or email firstname.lastname@example.org
+Veterans can find it challenging to readjust while balancing other responsibilities, coping with military related challenges, or finding peers on campus.
+The Veterans Freedom Center provides a one-stop location with trained staff prepared to provide a combination of services stressing academics, camaraderie, and wellness.
+We empathize with veterans many struggles; and strive to help veterans help themselves achieve success.
+The VFC is located in the Gullo II building, phone: (408)223-6789, or email firstname.lastname@example.org

 Veterans Educational Benefits